 - Better meal absorption and nourishment

-Some individuals or institutions want to make a big deal about this, but the fact is, there is no convincing data supporting the argument of one source being more effective than the other.
+Animal sourced enzymes (pancreatic enzymes) play a limited role, they are strictly digestive enzymes.
+While vegetarian, or plant based, enzymes can offer both digestive and systemic benefit.
+When it comes to digestion, there is no convincing data supporting the argument of one source being more effective than the other.
 In fact, both types are supported by the various governing bodies as effective in improving simple digestive functions.

-You will, no doubt, choose what you feel is best for your pet Animal-based enzymes vs vegetarian enzymes, or digestive enzymes vs systemic enzymes.
-Our hope is to provide you the context for making that choice, and also some insights on the issue.
+You will, no doubt, choose what you feel is best for your pet.
+Whether your choose pancreatic (animal-based) or vegetarian (plant-based) enzymes, our hope is to provide you the context for making that choice.

 If your animal is showing signs of chronic poor digestion, there is a root cause that is more important to address.
 In short, simple digestive enzymes are a short-term approach to a digestive problem, but ultimately, we want to improve the overall long-term health of animals.
 This is why we chose to take the systemic/digestive combination enzyme approach.

 Enzyme Miracle® is a systemic and digestive enzyme formulation made from plant sources.
 It will improve digestion in the short-term and will work to improve overall systemic health of dogs and cats.
 The harmonious blend of digestive and systemic enzymes support the entire body.

 To go one step beyond, MiracleZyme® combo chews combine the benefits of enzymes and probiotics together in one convenient tablet..